Phobos (moon): Predicted destruction

 Tidal deceleration is gradually decreasing the orbital radius of Phobos by approximately 2 m every 100 years, and with decreasing orbital radius the likelihood of breakup due to tidal forces increases, estimated in approximately 30–50 million years, or about 43 million years in one study's estimate.

-Phobos's grooves were long thought to be fractures caused by the impact that formed the Stickney crater.
-Other modelling suggested since the 1970s support the idea that the grooves are more like "stretch marks" that occur when Phobos gets deformed by tidal forces, but in 2015 when the tidal forces were calculated and used in a new model, the stresses were too weak to fracture a solid moon of that size, unless Phobos is a rubble pile surrounded by a layer of powdery regolith about 100 m thick.
-Stress fractures calculated for this model line up with the grooves on Phobos.
-The model is supported with the discovery that some of the grooves are younger than others, implying that the process that produces the grooves is ongoing.
+The origin of Phobos grooves has been a source of debate since the 1970s.
+The grooves were long thought to be fractures caused by the impact that formed the Stickney crater.
+However, the discovery of grooves within the crater itself suggested the grooves either were the result of a singular more recent event or occur as a continuous process.
+Additionally, it was found that the grooves radiate from a focal point near the centre of Stickney but not the crater itself.
+By 2015, it was believed that the grooves were more like "stretch marks" caused by tidal deformation due to the moon's unusually low orbit.
+However, later modelling determined the stresses were too weak to fracture a moon of that size, unless Phobos were a rubble pile surrounded by a layer of powdery regolith about 100 m thick.
+As of 2018, the "rolling and bouncing boulder" theory suggests that the grooves were formed by mobile ejecta from the Stickney crater that travelled >360° around the moon and compressed the softer regolith.

 Given Phobos's irregular shape and assuming that it is a pile of rubble (specifically a Mohr–Coulomb body), it will eventually break up due to tidal forces when it reaches approximately 2.1 Mars radii.
 When Phobos is broken up, it will form a planetary ring around Mars.
 This predicted ring may last from 1 million to 100 million years.
 The fraction of the mass of Phobos that will form the ring depends on the unknown internal structure of Phobos.
 Loose, weakly bound material will form the ring.
 Components of Phobos with strong cohesion will escape tidal breakup and will enter the Martian atmosphere.